Garrison’s track scholarship first Division I full ride in Coal Ridge history

 For Coal Ridge, Garrison accomplished several firsts.
 She led track and field to its first team championship.
 She was, as far as Kirk could tell, the school’s first statewide Athlete of the Year.

 On Tuesday, yet another accomplishment blazed another trail for her fellow Titans — signing a letter of intent on a Division I full-ride athletic scholarship to Montana State University.
-Never before had a Titan had their full college tuition paid for by an athletics scholarship according to Kirk.
+Never before had a Titan had their full college tuition paid for by an athletics scholarship, according to Kirk.

 Broaching yet another frontier, however, has still not changed Garrison’s mindset.

 “It’s exciting,” Garrison said.
-“I don’t let myself get ahead of myself knowing, ‘OK I did that, but I know I can do more.’
+“I don’t let myself get ahead of myself knowing, ‘OK, I did that, but I know I can do more.’
 I’m not going to let that limit myself.”

 It’s a mentality that propelled Garrison to being the top running collegiate prospect in the state, as some coaches told Kirk.
 Early on, Kirk saw what he had in Garrison and pushed the envelope.
 He ran her with the boys in practice.
 He tasked her with competing in extra events throughout the season just to better prepare her for state competitions.